Move Games to Another Drive/PC

 The software will work on moving the selected games from the original location to your customized location.
 Wait for the process to finish.

-The information used by programs and Windows itself is contained by the registry.
+The registry contains the information used by programs and Windows itself.
 In managing your computer, the registry assists the operating system.
 By changing the registry, you can relocate installed apps.
 But if you are a newbie, it would be better if you didn't try this method because your system may crash if you misplay the registry.
 Still, if you want to know how to transfer games from C drive to D drive, just follow the steps below.

 Steps to move games from C drive to D drive by the Registry: